pensjonatus/flash-fiction/blog/the-cathedral.md

 ---
-title: 'The Cathedral'
+title: The Cathedral
 date: '2015-06-17'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 The cathedral was full of people, inside and out.
 The crowd surrounded the